 Katie Fiddaman is completing a Chartered Manager Degree Apprenticeship with Pearson College London.
-By the end of her three-year apprenticeship, she’ll have gained a full BA (Hons) degree in Business Management, as well as Chartered Manager (CMgr) status - the gold standard for the managerial profession.
-Here, she tells us about her experiences so far, what she hopes to do in the future, and how to prepare for the interview...
+By the end of her three-year apprenticeship she’ll have gained a full BA (Hons) degree in Business Management, as well as Chartered Manager (CMgr) status.
+Here she tells us about her experiences so far, what she hopes to do in the future, and how to prepare for the interview.

 What made you decide to do a degree apprenticeship?